"Wait a minute, is that true?" The story of "metacognition" that nurtures oneself not to be swayed by information

 Particularly striking was the finding that students who felt less confident in their own thoughts and judgements tended to experience greater emotional instability.

-This tendency was especially pronounced among female students, highlighting the need to carefully identify who requires support and what kind of support is needed.
+This tendency was especially pronounced among female students, highlighting the need to carefully identify who requires what kind of support.

 Neuroscience Reveals the Secrets of “Confidence” and “Judgement”

-A fascinating finding from this research is that the sensation of feeling “confident” and the ability to ‘judge correctly’ are processed in entirely separate brain networks.
+A particularly intriguing finding from this research is that the sensation of feeling “confident” and the ability to ‘judge correctly’ are processed in entirely separate brain networks.

-Indeed, it has been reported that people with stronger tendencies towards depression or anxiety often exhibit extremely low self-confidence, indicating that “how one perceives oneself” significantly impacts mental stability.
+Indeed, it has been reported that individuals with stronger tendencies towards depression or anxiety often exhibit extremely low self-confidence, indicating that ‘how one perceives oneself’ significantly impacts mental stability.

 This is because our minds, particularly the prefrontal cortex governing rational thought, are wired to avoid impulsive judgements.
 When we wish to please someone or act for another’s benefit, positive information processing takes precedence over darker thoughts, allowing us to maintain a calm state.